Aarilirunthu Arubathu Varai: Soundtrack

+Soundtrack was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam.
+The song "Kanmaniye Kadhal" is set in Mohanam raga.

 Reception

-Kausikan of Kalki praised Rajini's performance citing he proved he can even perform emotional roles too while also appreciating Arunachalam's screenplay, dialogues and Muthuraman's direction but felt there were overdose of emotions still it can be enjoyed by general audience.
+Kausikan of Kalki praised Rajinikanth's performance, citing he proved he can perform emotional roles too while also appreciating Arunachalam's screenplay and Muthuraman's direction but felt there were overdose of emotions still it can be enjoyed by general audience.
 He concluded calling it a good film which takes us back to the time of 1940s (only in terms of concept).

-Box office
+Naagai Dharuman of Anna praised the acting of cast, cinematography, music, dialogues and appreciating Muthuraman for giving a quality family drama but felt he could have made it brisker in the latter half and concluded this film will attract womenfolk and general audience.
 The film was screened for 25 weeks in the Midland theatre, Chennai.